 - Ashraf Ghani replaced Hedayat Amin Arsala as Finance Minister (see below).
 Ghani is a Pashtun with ties to international financial institutions and is well respected in international financial circles.
-His ministry is widely considered Afghanistan's most efficient and effective bureau. - Habiba Sorabi replaced the somewhat outspoken Sima Samar as Minister of Women's Affairs.

-- Hajji Abdul Qadir, a Pashtun, who was also governor of Nangahar Province, switched portfolios to head the Ministry of Public Works and was appointed a vice president.
+His ministry is widely considered Afghanistan's most efficient and effective bureau. - Habiba Sorabi replaced the somewhat outspoken Sima Samar as Minister of Women's Affairs. - Hajji Abdul Qadir, a Pashtun, who was also governor of Nangahar Province, switched portfolios to head the Ministry of Public Works and was appointed a vice president.
 However, Abdul Qadir was assassinated by unknown gunmen on July 6.
 Hedayat Amin Arsala was appointed a Vice President to replace Qadir.
 Arsala, a former World Bank official, is a supporter of the former King and a relative of Pir Ahmad Gaylani, leader of a pro-King mujahedin faction during the anti-Soviet war. - The third vice president appointed was Karim Khalili, the leader of a faction of the Hazara Shiite party Hizb-e-Wahdat. - Herat leader Ismail Khan was given no formal post; he preferred to remain in his locality rather than take a position in the central government in Kabul.
 His son, Mir Wais Saddiq was retained in the new cabinet to head the Ministry of Civil Aviation and Tourism. - General Dostam was given no formal post, although he served as deputy Defense Minister in the first interim administration.
 Dostam said in early August 2002 that he prefers to remain in his northern stronghold rather than accept a post that would bring him to Kabul.
 However, in May 2003, he was appointed an adviser to Karzai for military affairs as part of Karzai's efforts to rein in regional leaders. - A national security council was formed as an advisory body to Karzai.
 The intention in establishing this council is to increase Kabul's decisionmaking power and extend central government influence.
 The national security adviser is Zalmai Rasool.

 The loya jirga adjourned without establishing the new parliament; a group of experts remained in Kabul to continue working on the parliament.
 The experts have reportedly decided to recommend formation of a 93-member national assembly, with no party affiliations represented, to be elected during the June 2004 national elections.
+In late July 2003, Karzai created a joint Afghan-U.N. committee (with U.N.
+Assistance Mission in Afghanistan (UNAMA) to organize the elections.
+The move came amid speculation that election preparation had fallen behind and that the elections might be delayed.

 New Constitution.
 A 35-member constitutional commission, appointed in October 2002, has drafted a new constitution, which was presented to Karzai in late March 2003 and is to be unveiled publicly on September 1, 2003.
 It is to be formally discussed and presumably adopted at a "constitutional loya jirga" in October 2003.
-According to some reports, the draft constitution sets up a governmental structure with a powerful presidency, a relatively weaker prime ministership, and a parliament, all elected roughly at four-year intervals.
-If those reports are true, they would suggest that the drafters of the constitution favor a strong central government.
+According to some reports, the draft constitution sets up a governmental structure with a powerful presidency, a relatively weaker prime ministership, and a parliament, all elected roughly at four-year intervals.7 If those reports are true, they would suggest that the drafters of the constitution favor a strong central government.
 If the constitution were to instead set up a powerful parliament, that might suggest that the balance of power would shift more to the regions and the regional governors who would be in a position to achieve election to parliament of their supporters.